frahhftinii/Lab-W11-Social-Engineering-Exercise/Exercise1-Phishing-Analysis-Fundamentals/README.md

 ---

-# Task 4 – Attachment Analysis
+# Task 4 – Email Headers

 A suspicious attachment encoded in Base64 format was analyzed.